 In case you are also wondering why COVID-19 patients need counseling, allow me to spell it out for you.

-They Tend to Experience Discrimination
+They Experience Discrimination

 COVID-19 patients are not far from getting discriminated against.
 I have already given my friends’ reactions as an example of that above.
 On other occasions, some of my clients have been called names or blamed for contracting coronavirus.